jhpyle/docassemble/_docs/objects.md

 yet defined, the e-mail address by itself (`info@abc.com`) will be returned.

-If you want to force **docassemble** to ask for the recipient's name, set the optional keyword parameter `include_name` to `True`.
+If you want to force your Steward to ask for the recipient's name, set the optional keyword parameter `include_name` to `True`.

 You can suppress the inclusion of the person's name by setting